buckhx/gofence-profiling/README.md

 The bodies.lua script cycles through requests.geo.jsonl composed of ~1k MTA buses are used to emulate taxis and 10k+ tweets emulate ride requests.
 The fences are based on NYC 2010 Census Tracts.
 All data is in [nyc](nyc)

-Profiling graphs generated from pprof are ran using the --profile file to mount the /pprof/debug endpoints and can be found in the [pprof directory](pprof).
+Profiling graphs generated from pprof are ran using the --profile flag to mount the /pprof/debug endpoints while being loaded with traffic from a seperate droplet.
+They and can be found in the [pprof directory](pprof).

 The binary used for these benchmarks is included in this repo

+## Setup

 @gofence
 * 1 Intel(R) Xeon(R) CPU E5-2620 0 @ 2.00GHz